IBM/aspera-cli/README.md

 ascli config genkey $my_private_pem
 ```

+> [!NOTE]
-> **Note:** This key is not used for authentication, it is used to sign bearer tokens.
+> This key is not used for authentication, it is used to sign bearer tokens.
 > Refer to section [private key](#private-key) for more details on generation.

 The corresponding public key shall be placed as an attribute of the **access key** (done with `PUT /access_keys/<id>`):